feast-dev/feast-workshop/module_1/README.md

 Using a `PushSource` alleviates this.
 The data scientist by using the `driver_daily_features` feature view that at serving time, the model will have access to as fresh of a value as possible.
 Engineers now just need to make sure that any registered `PushSource`s have feature values being regularly pushed to make the feature consistently available.

-In the future, Feast will support the concept of a `StreamFeatureView` as well, which simplifies the life for the engineer further.
-This will directly ingest from a streaming source (e.g. Kafka) and apply transformations so an engineer doesn't need to scan for `PushSource`s and push data into Feast.
+In the upcoming release, Feast will support the concept of a `StreamFeatureView` as well, which simplifies the life for the engineer further.
+This will allow common configuration of streaming sources (e.g. Kafka) and apply transformations (defined by data scientists) so an engineer doesn't need to scan for `PushSource`s and push data into Feast.

 ## Step 6: Materialize batch features & ingest streaming features